OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/ParisSud.md

 - All bank transfers for payment of the 1st Reporting Period were made to partners.
 - Unused funding from Jacobsuni has been transferred back to UPSUD ad is being transferred to FAU.
+- UPSud has been coordinating the financial reports for Reporting Period 2

 --
 ## Hiring

 ### One Project Manager on WP1 and WP2

 UPSUD is hiring a new project manager following the departure of B. Pilorget on August 31st 2018.
-We have already had 2 unsuccesful runs of interviews since April 2018, we are running a third one now and hope to hire somebody soon.
+We have already had two unsuccessful runs of interviews since April 2018; we are running a third one now and hope to hire somebody soon.

 ### One postdoc on WP6